Horurasu/Horurasu/README.md

 **`Software Engineer (Developer/Artist/Creator)`**

-Hi, i´m from Mexico and a Software Engineer, I like to find solutions through programming with the use of different languages, the part that I like the most is creation and design in general.
+- Hi, i´m from Mexico and a Software Engineer Student, I like to find solutions through programming with the use of different languages, the part that I like the most is creation and design in general.
+-

 <h3> Technologies and Tools: </h3>